brandenbonaby/Simple_Cryptography_using_C_Bruteforce_DES/README.md

 # Simple_Cryptography_using_C_Bruteforce_DES

 Brute force Program to crack DES password encryted of passwords 5 characters or less with only uppercase & lower case inputs
-Note: program could utilize the FILE function and use a dictionary file to search for the most common passwords/words but I wanted to try a literal character brute force method, so for passwords of 4 characters or less it shouldnt take long at all but most likely 5 characters will need O(n^5) time to crack, lets see how long it takes in human time.
-This is only for academic purposes to understand how DES hash function worked.
+Note: program could utilize the FILE function and use a dictionary file to search for the most common passwords/words but I wanted to try a literal character brute force method, so for passwords of 4 characters or less it shouldnt take long at all but most likely 5 characters will need O(n^5) time to crack.
+As you can see thats a pretty big number which will increase exponentially if you simply increase the input size.
+Now you can see why increasing that to like 8+ will help prevent your password from being cracked really quickly and this is just with letters.
+This is only for academic purposes to understand how the original DES hash function worked.

 <h2> Usage:</h2>